 Related Reading: What Is Intimacy Disorder and How to Overcome This Condition

 3. Ask your close ones for help

-It’s not easy to deal with an alcoholic husband, what to do to help him when he is not ready to listen to you?
-Ask your close friends and family to intervene.
+It’s not easy to deal with an alcoholic husband.
+What to do to help him when he is not ready to listen to you?
+To stop your husband from drinking, ask your close friends and family to intervene.

 One of the best ways to help your husband is by seeking support from loved ones.
 You could ask other family members and friends to come to your aid; be open and let them know what is happening if you trust them enough.

 Also, if you know someone who used to be an alcoholic, they could help by telling you how they got over theirs, their approach, and what you can do to help your husband.